TachooDa/walmart-sales-performance-analysis/readme.md

 **1. Sharp spike in Q4 2023 - A major sales peak performance**

-- Historically, Q4 (Nov-Dec) has been the strongest quarter due to holiday shopping (Black Friday, Cyber Monday, Christmas sales) and also in 2023 Q4 sales peak performance
+- Historically, Q4 (Nov-Dec) has been the strongest quarter due to holiday shopping (Black Friday, Cyber Monday, Christmas sales) and also in 2023 Q4 sales peak performance.
 - December 2023 sales were UP compared to December in previous years (a 4.05% increase from the previous best December).
-However, December 2023 ($43,612) was 6.01% below the absolute monthly sales peak ($46,402) reached at the end of 2021 and repeated at the end of 2024
+However, December 2023 ($43,612) was 6.01% below the absolute monthly sales peak ($46,402) reached at the end of 2021 and repeated at the end of 2024.

 **2. Post Pandemic Sales Normalization (2020-2022)**

-- 2020 Sales Surge: The Pandemic led to a significant boost in retail sales, with Q2-Q4 2020 seeing a rapid increase (e.g., **Q4 2020 was nearly double Q4 2019**)
+- 2020 Sales Surge: The Pandemic led to a significant boost in retail sales, with Q2-Q4 2020 seeing a rapid increase (e.g., **Q4 2020 was nearly double Q4 2019**).
-- 2021 Slight Slowdown: Sales remained high but started stabilizing, showing a decline from pandemic peak levels, and also seeing rapid increase at Q4 period
+- 2021 Slight Slowdown: Sales remained high but started stabilizing, showing a decline from pandemic peak levels, and also seeing rapid increase at Q4 period.
-- 2022 Major Decline: An inconsistent drop in sales across all quarters suggests a post-pandemic correction, with inflation, lower consumer spending or increased competition
+- 2022 Major Decline: An inconsistent drop in sales across all quarters suggests a post-pandemic correction, with inflation, lower consumer spending or increased competition.

 **3. Declining growth throughout every quarter (Q1-Q3) period - indicating weak consumer demand**

-- For each quarter for Q1-Q3 in the period, it experienced ups and downward trends
+- For each quarter for Q1-Q3 in the period, it experienced ups and downward trends.
-- Q1: Started fairly strong ($20,170 in Jan) and still higher than 2020
+- Q1: Started fairly strong ($20,170 in Jan) and still higher than 2020.
-- Q2-Q3: Sales declined sharply (especially from June to July) after the previous Q4 peak, with the steepest drop reaching 42% in 2021, then sales tended to stabilize or decline slowly at a low level until the end of Q3
+- Q2-Q3: Sales declined sharply (especially from June to July) after the previous Q4 peak, with the steepest drop reaching 42% in 2021, then sales tended to stabilize or decline slowly at a low level until the end of Q3.
 - Q4: The most consistent and strongest peak sales period, reaching an all-time high of $46,402 (occurring in 2021 and 2024).
-This pattern indicates very strong seasonal demand at the end of the year, which can be further optimized through pre-holiday and end-of-year campaign strategies
+This pattern indicates very strong seasonal demand at the end of the year, which can be further optimized through pre-holiday and end-of-year campaign strategies.

 #### Average Order Value

 **1. Sharp AOV surge in 2019, followed by a Decline in 2020-2023**

-- 2019 saw the highest AOV decline, declined at $96 (Nov 2020) compared to $189 (Nov 2019), aligning with pandemic-driven branch retail boom
+- 2019 saw the highest AOV decline, declined at $96 (Nov 2020) compared to $189 (Nov 2019), aligning with pandemic-driven branch retail boom.
-- Post pandemic correction (2020-2022) led to a steady decline, with AOV in 2022 returning close to 2020 levels (~$96-$101)
+- Post pandemic correction (2020-2022) led to a steady decline, with AOV in 2022 returning close to 2020 levels (~$96-$101).

 **2. 2020-2023 AOV is lower and relatively more volatile compared to previous years**

 - **2020-2023 AOV fluctuates significantly between $114 (Apr) and $117 (Jun)**
-- Q4 2022 AOV is significantly lower than Q4 2020 & 2023, meaning holiday spending per order has dropped in 2022
+- Q4 2022 AOV is significantly lower than Q4 2020 & 2023, meaning holiday spending per order has dropped in 2022.

 **3. Long-Term AOV decline may indicate price sensitivity**

-- From a peak of ~$189 in 2019, AOV steadily dropped to ~$99 in 2023 which is ~47.62% drop
+- From a peak of ~$189 in 2019, AOV steadily dropped to ~$99 in 2023 which is ~47.62% drop.
-- Over the span of four years, the change in AOV growth has been relatively constant, indicating minimal changes in category product pricing
+- Over the span of four years, the change in AOV growth has been relatively constant, indicating minimal changes in category product pricing.
-- AOV in 2020-2023 is likely to be a major factor in decline of sales that year
+- AOV in 2020-2023 is likely to be a major factor in decline of sales that year.

 #### Order Count

-- **Total Orders dropped by ~39.5%** from the peak in December 2021 (451 orders) to the trough in July 2022 (around 120 orders), or from peak to trough in 2022
+- **Total Orders dropped by ~39.5%** from the peak in December 2021 (451 orders) to the trough in July 2022 (around 120 orders), or from peak to trough in 2022.
-- The most significant decline in order volume started in early 2022, with the count falling sharply from the peak of 451 orders (December 2021) to a low of approximately 120 orders (around mid-2022)
+- The most significant decline in order volume started in early 2022, with the count falling sharply from the peak of 451 orders (December 2021) to a low of approximately 120 orders (around mid-2022).
-- The consistent drop in order frequency is the primary driver of the lower sales revenue during the low-demand periods (Q1, Q2 and Q3), overwhelming the impact of minor fluctuations in average order value
+- The consistent drop in order frequency is the primary driver of the lower sales revenue during the low-demand periods (Q1, Q2 and Q3), overwhelming the impact of minor fluctuations in average order value.

 ---